pixelyloaf/roblox-fflags-experimental/fastflags/abusive.md

 ### Max Raycast Distance
 added by @pixelyloaf
 > [!NOTE]
 > **Raycasting is the use of intersection tests to solve problems in Roblox.
 The most common use of raycasting is to determine the first object intersected by a ray.
-This is done by casting a virtual ray from a certain point in a direction and determining the first surface it intersected with.**
+This is done by casting a virtual ray from a certain point in a direction and determing the first surface it intersected with.**

 > [!TIP]
 > **Break legs collision from 2 to -inf, kinda break camera on values over 3 noclip cam on 3**